-The AAA Roadside Assistance is one of the most well-known brands in the world and it’s remained that way because it brings a solid mix of packages and solutions to the market.
+The AAA Roadside Assistance is one of the most well-known and best roadside assistance services in the world and it’s remained that way because it brings a solid mix of packages and solutions to the market.
 You will have to join the AAA to take advantage of its plans and you must ensure that you keep your Auto Club membership card with you, or in your vehicle, at all times as this is the key to getting service when stuck on the road.
-It's provides some of the best roadside assistance plans, but isn't our top pick.

 Membership is easy to apply for and there are three different types of membership plan with roadside assistance to choose from: Classic, AAA Plus and AAA Premier.
-Each plan offers you something different for your buck and will require that you pay an initial $20 joining fee when you first start out.
+Each plan offers you something different for your buck and will require that you pay an initial joining fee of up to $20 when you first start out.
 After that, you’ll pay an annual membership fee as well as your monthly roadside assistance fee.

 AAA Roadside Assistance review: What's covered?

-With AAA, you're covered 24/7, which is good to know, and there's an app for Android and Apple phones that allows you to access your account, make callouts, and check the progress of your assistance.
+With AAA, you're covered 24/7, and a great app that allows you to access your account, make callouts, and check the progress of your assistance.

 AAA Roadside Assistance review: The fine print